Image

 Phase N/A

-• Participation includes using the app before and after surgery.
+• Duration: Participation is needed for the weeks before and after surgery.

 Study details